davejpeters/davejpeters/README.md

 ## 🙇 Shoutouts

 A big shoutout to all my mentors, peers, and the open-source community that inspires me every day! 🙌 A special thanks to the [xssdoctor](https://github.com/xssdoctor) and Gregory Hatcher of [White Knight Labs](https://github.com/WKL-Sec/GregsBestFriend).

 ---

 ## 🙌 Let's Connect!

-I love connecting with new people and collaborating on projects.
+I love meeting new people and collaborating on projects.
 Feel free to reach out via:

 - [LinkedIn](https://www.linkedin.com/in/petersec)
 - [Twitter](https://x.com/Noob73286788366)